-Members of the Fund also participate in a supplemental Share Plan which is funded by insurance premium taxers received pursuant to Florida Statute 175.351.
+Members of the Fund also participate in a supplement Share Plan which is funded by insurance premium taxers received pursuant to Florida Statute 185.
 Florida Statutes define the Share Plan and the methodology for funding the plan.
 The Share Plan is in addition to any other benefits and nothing herein shall in any way affect any other benefits that now exist.
 The Board of Trustees administers all assets of the Share Plan.
-Membership of the Share Plan consists of all firefighters in active service excluding retired members and people who have entered the DROP.
-Each year, as determined by the legally recognized collective bargaining unit, the premium tax monies are allocated to the share accounts maintained for each firefighter, and the accounts earn interest over time.
-Upon retirement members receive their share of the account balance.
+Membership of the Share Plan consists of all police in active service excluding retired members and people who have entered the DROP.
+Each year, as determined by the legally recognized collective bargaining unit, the premium tax monies are allocated to the share accounts maintained for each police, and the accounts earn interest over time.
+Upon retirement, members receive their share of the account balance.
+The balance of benefits allocable to the Share Plan at September 30, 2023, is \$40,243.